singapaul/26PairsTS/README.md

 # to do

+4) play once per day! - checked the 'playedToday' existing util function
+5) head tags/ analytics tags
 1) make layout for profile page!
 2) close modals on route change!
 3) classic shuffle and lite shuffle modes set up!
-4) play once per day!
-5) head tags/ analytics tags
-6) move calculate score to utils (currently in board) & reconsider the calculation
-7) Fact of the day scheduler
+7) tooltip and countdown to next daily shuffle on homescreen if they have already played today

 # future work